bufferapp/hashy/model/README.md

 # Hashy Model

-Code and resources to train and deploy a Hashtag recommendation algorythm using embeddings on Google Cloud AI Platform.
+Code and resources to train and deploy a Hashtag recommendation algorithm using embeddings on Google Cloud AI Platform.